Facebook Portal brings Amazon Alexa and Messenger video chats to one device

 Portal pricing and availability

-The Portal costs $199 which converts to £150, AU$280 while the Portal Plus is $349 which converts to £270, AU$495.
+The Portal costs $199, while the Portal Plus is $349.
 If you bundle two of either model together, Facebook will take $100 off the combined price and offer to separately ship each Portal to different addresses.

-To put this in perspective, the Amazon Echo Show 2 costs $230 which converts to £220, AU$349 and the Lenovo Smart Display 10 costs $250 which converts to £190, AU$355.
-And while the Portal is cheaper than either the Echo Show 2 and Lenovo Smart Display, the Portal Plus costs quite a bit more.
+To put this in perspective, the Amazon Echo Show 2 costs $230; the Lenovo Smart Display 10 is $250.
+And while the Portal is cheaper than either, the Portal Plus costs quite a bit more.

 The Portal is available to order on Facebook, Amazon and Best Buy starting Monday and will ship in early November.
 Currently it's only available in the US.